-Strengthen the culture of continuous improvement.
-Enhance Community Connections and University Philanthropy Provide a robust university community that is inclusive through the creation of a welcoming and equitable environment.
-Evolve foundational business practices and processes.
-Increase the amount of environmental partnerships and research.
+- 2: Provide a robust university community that is inclusive through the creation of a welcoming and equitable environment. - 3: Evolve foundational business practices and processes. - 4: Enhance Community Connections and University Philanthropy. - 5: Increase the amount of environmental partnerships and research. - 6: Strengthen the culture of continuous improvement.

-- Forward facing campus through campus improvement projects. - Transition the physical identity of campus to focus on campus location along the bayfront. - Plan amenities which bring the community onto campus for business partnerships, events, and enjoyment of the natural setting. - Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus
+- 1(a): Forward facing campus through campus improvement projects. - 1(b): Transition the physical identity of campus to focus on campus location along the bayfront. - 3(a): Plan amenities which bring the community onto campus for business partnerships, events, and enjoyment of the natural setting. - 5: Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus